kb-dk/permalink-manus/INSTALL.md

 * a single metadata framework
 * a common set of applications

-This goal was achieved in by Jacob Larsen &amp; Sigfrid Lundberg in aproject called __Sjauiga__ 2006.
+This goal was achieved in by Jacob Larsen & Sigfrid Lundberg in aproject called __Sjauiga__ 2006.
 The name of the project was an acronym for _Sigges og Jacobs arkæologiske udgravninger i gamle applikationer_.